Please click on the links below to read more information.

 Faith and Light

 Is a network of Christian Communities for people with an intellectual disability, their families and their friends.
-The Movement was founded in France in 1971 by Jean Vanier, who died recently.
-Today there are over 1600 communities in 80 countries.
+Join over 1600 communities in 80 countries.

 At present, there are 12 members, 4 parents and several friends who attend faithfully to assist at the gatherings.
 If you know of anyone aged 7 – 50 years who would like to participate, the Kimi Ora group would like to hear from you.

-Weekly on a Wednesday, the Young Adults come together for prayers at 6:00 pm in the St Joseph Church and occasionally have social gatherings.
+Weekly on a Wednesday, the Young Adults come together for prayers at 5.30 pm in St Joseph Church.
+Occasionally they have social gatherings.

 Weekly (except school holidays) there is a Youth Group at 6:30 pm which involves Fun, Fellowship, Faith and Food!
 In-Service and Team Building the Youth Group host a Youth Mass and cook for those in need monthly.
 Occasionally there will be retreats and camps to attend!